danielfdsilva/wandering-wallet/README.md

 A web application to track trip expenses using a React frontend and Node.js backend, with automatic storage to Google Sheets.

+> [!IMPORTANT]
+> The app is in Portuguese and requires the google sheet fields to be in Portuguese as well.

+## Motivation

+While planning a trip with my partner, we needed a simple way to keep track of our shared expenses.
+This app was created to make it easy to log every expense as it happens, with seamless integration to Google Sheets for straightforward analysis.
+By centralizing our spending data, we can always see if we're staying on budget and understand exactly how much we've spent and on what.

 ## Features

 - Google Authentication with email restriction